Beyond the Hype: A Real-World Evaluation of the Impact and Cost of Machine Learning-Based Malware Detection: Related Work

+Our statistical results provide empirical verification that contributes to a better understanding of the state of commercial malware detection in practice, a problem that has received little attention by researchers; in particular, we find several key weaknesses in the four tools investigated, including surprisingly low detection rates (but high precision), a complete failure to detect polyglot files, and varying detection capabilities across file categories and, for network-level tools, across protocols.
+This helps confirm (at least our, i.e., the authors') suspicions about efficacy of commercial detectors.
+Finally, we map our findings to takeaways first for researchers, giving prioritized research directions to enhance detection in practice, and second for SOC personnel, giving guidance to consider when purchasing such tools.
+See the discussion in Section \ref{sec:did-discussion}.

-\subsection{Related Work}
+\section{Related Work}

 A large body of work proposes and tests ML algorithms for malware detection, and surveys have collected and organized these works.
-However, to our knowledge, no work has been done that systematically evaluates the benefits provided by ML-based malware detection in the real world.
-In addition, the most thorough existing evaluation of malware detection tools in the literature used a corpus with only 200 samples, compared to our evaluation with over 3,500 samples.
+However, to our knowledge, few works seek to evaluate commercial, especially, ML-based malware detection, and none provides cost-benefit analysis informed by tool-specific detection statistics learned from experimental results for reasoning about these detectors.
+In addition, the most thorough existing evaluation of malware detection tools in the literature uses a corpus of 1,000 samples, compared with our evaluation of more than 3,500 samples.
+Finally, no previous work has the efficacy of pairing complementary detectors as suggested by the ``defense-in-depth'' idea.
+Here we address commercial evaluations, which are much larger than ours, but do not provide differentiation of tools---many tools get near perfect results---inducing skepticism of the efficacy of these evaluations.